ant-media/ant-media-documentation/docs/guides/publish-live-stream/ip-cameras-and-external-resources.md

 ![](@site/static/img/publish-live-stream/IP-Camera-and-External-Sources/Stream-Source.png)

-External sources do not start automatically after a server restart in v2.5.3 and later.
-The solution is available [here](https://github.com/orgs/ant-media/discussions/5011).
+In AMS v2.5.3 and later, the stream auto fetcher is disabled by default so streams do not start itself after server restart.
+Change the following flag to true in the Advance application settings so that stream start fetching automatically.

+`"startStreamFetcherAutomatically": true,`

 ## Add Stream Source and IP Camera using Rest API